leonardoalt/cav_2022_artifact/README.md

 $ cp <path-to-artifact>/run.ts .
 ```

+Make sure `eld` from Eldarica (or the executable from the Horn solver you wish
+to run) is in `$PATH`.

-Similarly to the previous section, we can run SolCMC outside Docker, but with
+Similarly to the previous section, we can run SolCMC outside Docker, now with
 Eldarica:

 ```